jazzran/ZTEF680_Wifi_En/README.md

 # ZTEF680_Wifi_En

-ZTE F680 script for enabling and disabling WIFI remotely
+Python tool for enabling and disabling WIFI remotely in ZTE F680 routers